jeffreyc86/alteri/README.md

 <img src="./assets/accepted-request.gif" alt="accepted request" width="800"/>

 Within the chat, they'll be able to see the items on the request, as well as a map showing the distance between the two users.
-The map uses GoogleMap's API.
+The map uses GoogleMap's API and pinpoints both users' geolocations.

 <img src="./assets/chat-features.gif" alt="chat features" width="800"/>